openorclose/posts/README.md

 | Compiled      | Interpreted   |
 | Bad           | Good          |

-The table of their differences goes on forever, being similar in only one aspect: syntax.
+Their table of differences goes on forever, being similar in only one aspect: syntax.

 Brendan Eich, the creator of Javascript, was tasked to embed Scheme into Netscape Navigator, but Netscape also had a collaboration with Sun, where they decided to include Java in their browser as well.
 So, they wanted this new language to have Java-like syntax as well.
 And so, Javascript inherited Java's syntax, thankfully without its bad parts.